Slipper Bath | Bath restoration at its finest

 You find yourself wanting to redesign your tired bathroom.
 Whilst searching the internet for inspiration you stumble across a slipper bath.
-What is a slipper bath?
-I hear you ask.
+What is a slipper bath I hear you ask.
 It’s a perfect freestanding bath for your new bathroom.
 Here at Antique Bathrooms we source, supply and restore all types of Victorian baths

-The slipper bath originated in the 1800s and the iconic shape of the slipper bath owes its origins to the bath and washhouses of the Victorian era.
+This bath originated in the 1800s and the iconic shape owes its origins to the bath and washhouses of the Victorian era.
 The Victorians discovered that cleanliness was in fact close to godliness in the fact that being clean seemed to slow down the spread of diseases.

 Slipper baths allowed people to bathe themselves in hot or cold water, and later found their way into domestic settings.
 Thanks to modern plumbing, they are still popular today.

-Unlike the modern bath, the slipper bath is a free standing unit and looks good in the middle of a bathroom.
-Most traditional baths of the era had legs raising the bath off the floor and the edges are usually roll top, this was to make getting in and out easier.
+Unlike the modern bath, the cast iron slipper bath is a free standing unit and looks good in the middle of a bathroom.
+Most traditional baths of the era had legs raising the bath off the floor and the edges are usually roll top, This was to make getting in and out easier.
 A classic slipper bath is oblong in shape, and from the side it actually looks vaguely like a slipper.

-The slipper bath is an iconic style bath tub that originates from the Victorian era.
-Alike the roll top bath the slipper bath features a rolled top, following traditional form the bath would be raised from the floor on four feet.
-A variation of the slipper bath is the double ended slipper bath, also known as a boat bath.
+It has an iconic style that originates from the Victorian era.
+Like the roll top bath the cast iron slipper bath features a rolled top, following traditional form the bath would be raised from the floor on four feet.
+A variation is the double ended slipper bath, also known as a boat bath and a small slipper bath for when space is limited.
 The slipper bath features one end which is slightly deeper than the other with a slight dip in the middle, the shape of the bath allows for extra support allowing you to bathe and relax in comfort.

-Double ended slipper bath
+Double ended slipper bath variation

-Typically the double ended slipper bath is oblong in shape and does come in different sizes, designed to make bathing more comfortable, and to create a desired stylish look.
-At Antique Bathrooms we source and restore a large range of freestanding slipper baths featuring striking designs and colours in beautiful finishes to suit both traditional and contemporary bathrooms.
+Typically this bath is oblong in shape and comes in different sizes, designed to make bathing more comfortable, and to create a desired stylish look.
+At Antique Bathrooms we source and restore a large range of freestanding baths including freestanding slipper baths, featuring striking designs and colours in beautiful finishes to suit both traditional and contemporary bathrooms.

 Freestanding slipper baths can sit along a wall but they look their best when they have space to shine.
 These baths are so pretty from every angle why hide that fact.
 A freestanding bath allows more visual space around the tub and gives it a centre stage design.
 When considering placing your freestanding slipper bath centrally, you must plan ahead.
 You will need room to manoeuvre around your bathroom freely with all the other bathroom furniture you have.
 Making a template of the shape and size you need would benefit you and save heartache when it doesn’t fit.
 Remember exposed pipes are ugly do not spoil the atmosphere with a whole load of pipes on view.